 AGENT

-The Nashoba Associated Boards of Health, as designated by MGL c.
-111, § 27A, the Harvard Board of Health or other individuals designated as agents by the Harvard Board of Health.
+The Nashoba Associated Boards of Health, as designated by MGL C. 111, § 27A, the Groton Board of Health, lab staff from a state-certified water lab or other individuals designated as agents by the Board of Health.

 AGRICULTURAL WELL